foocker/SadTalkerTriton/readme.md

 3. in server container: `tritonserve --model-repo ./ `
 4. in client container: `python client.py `

+## I did
+1. Export all submodel to onnx and runtime with onnx_privder_trtfp16
+2. Removed the facexlib and replace the face detection module for simple and fast
+3. Clean the repeate functions in the pipeline
+4. Extract useful model weights and structure codes
+5. Removed unnecessary features
 ## You can do
 1. Dynamic batching
 2. More efficient organization compliant with triton